wholder/ATTiny10IDE/resources/documentation/tiny84/programming.md

 ### Arduino as ISP

-Another way to program an ATTiny84 is to use an ATmega328P-based Arduino (Arduino UNO, for example) as a programmer by uploading a specisl Sketch called ArduinoISP, which is included under the "Files->Examples" menu:
+Another way to program an ATTiny84 is to use an ATmega328P-based Arduino (Arduino UNO, for example) as a programmer by uploading a special Sketch called ArduinoISP, which is included under the "Files->Examples" menu:

 <p align="center"><img src="images/ArduinoISP.png" width="584" height="269"></p>

-After upoading the ArduinoISP sketch to your ATmega328P-based Arduino use the following wiring diagram to connect the Arduino to the ATTiny84:
+After uploading the ArduinoISP sketch to your ATmega328P-based Arduino use the following wiring diagram to connect the Arduino to the ATTiny84:

 <p align="center"><img src="images/ATTiny84-to-ArduinoISP.png" width="442" height="349"></p>